brosca2/521-music-rec/README.md

     *   Managed by `lyrics_analyzer.py`.
     *   Lyrics undergo cleaning: conversion to lowercase, removal of punctuation, and filtering of common stopwords (taken from online).
     *   A set of unique, meaningful words is created for each song's lyrics.
-    *   These unique word sets are cached in `lyrics_analysis.pkl` for efficiency.
-This wasn't too hard with some searching.
+    *   These unique word sets are cached in `lyrics_analysis.pkl` using Pickle.
     *   The `similarity_calculator.py` script compares these word sets using Jaccard similarity to determine lyrical similarity based on shared vocabulary.

 *   **Advanced Method - BERT (Previous Iteration):**